CommerceExperts/open-commerce-search/docs/plugin_guide.md

 ### de.cxp.ocs.smartsuggest.spi.SuggestDataProvider

 With an implementation of that interface you provide other data sources to the suggest service.

+### de.cxp.ocs.smartsuggest.spi.SuggestConfigProvider

+With this plugin you can provide custom suggest configuration per index.

 [See details at the Java-docs](javadoc.html#apidocs/de/cxp/ocs/smartsuggest/spi/SuggestDataProvider.html)